Fact: Almost all people, who are researching their ancestors in England & Wales, will hit the “Getting Back Before 1837” brick wall.

 Yet it needn’t be the end of the line for your research, when you hit this barrier.
 All you need is some good old fashioned normal common sense, a willingness to start and apply the techniques in this tutorial and you can be off and running again.

-Your friends and family will be blown away with the extra generations of ancestors you may unearth after listening to this Audio CD (download audio link also now provided).
+Your friends and family will be amazed with the extra generations of ancestors you may unearth after listening to this Audio download.

 The ancestry research boom is phenomenal.
-If you don’t believe me then just look at the viewing figures the BBC got for Who Do You Think You Are in the last season.
+If you don’t believe me then just look at the viewing figures the BBC got for Who Do You Think You Are.
 A mind blowing 6.5 million viewers have tuned in to see the show and its as much as a cool 2 million more than the average for this programme slot.
 Take it from me our hobby is popular… very popular indeed!

 There is little doubt that we in the twenty-first century are pretty fascinated by family research.
 Some of us nurture hopes of being related to the rich and famous, while others of us hope to hear about a family scandal.
 Or perhaps we are longing to find that skeleton that is lurking in our ancestral cupboard and just waiting to fall out into our hands?